xabbu42/Master/arbeit.md

 This gives the subformulas of a sequent $Γ ⊃ Δ$ the same polarity as they would have in the equivalent formula $⋀Γ → ⋁Δ$.
-Also notice that for the derived operaters all subformulas have the same polarity, except for $¬$ which switches the polarity for its subformula.
+Also notice that for the derived operators all subformulas have the same polarity, except for $¬$ which switches the polarity for its subformula.

 ^[TODO explain